kolharsam/bb-spotify/README.md

 Simple scripts to control your music from the command line

 For this can work on most MacOSX devices.
-Other platforms will require that use the spotify API.
+Other platforms will require the spotify API.
 Which will be updated soon.

 ## Instructions